mohitpai/journey-optimizer.en/help/using/email/content-components.md

     >
     >You can add several components into a single structure component and into each column of a structure component.

-1. Adjust the styling attributes for each component using the **[!UICONTROL Settings]** and **[!UICONTROL Style]** tabs on the right.
+1. Adjust the attributes and styling for each component using the **[!UICONTROL Settings]** and **[!UICONTROL Style]** tabs on the right.
 For example, you can change the text style, padding or margin of each component.
 [Learn more about alignment and padding](alignment-and-padding.md)

     ![](assets/email_designer_content_components_settings.png)